cecmaxlocal/hyijsylb/README.md

 **Key things you need to customize in the `README.md`:**

-*   **`https://github.com/your-username/IDENews.git`**: Replace with your actual repository URL.
+*   **`https://github.com/your-username/IDECNews.git`**: Replace with your actual repository URL.
 *   **`your_main_source_file.bas`**: Replace with the name of your main FreeBASIC source file (e.g., `main.bas`).
 *   **`src/` content**: List the actual FreeBASIC source files you have.
 *   **`globals.bi` example content**: Fill this with the actual global declarations, constants, and types you have in your `globals.bi` file.
 *   **Features, Contributing, License, Contact**: Fill these sections with your specific details.

 Let me know if you'd like an image to go with this!
-For example, a stylized logo for IDENews or a screenshot mockup of the application.
+For example, a stylized logo for IDECNews or a screenshot mockup of the application.